 12-9-10 Parking Lots - Standards

-12-9-1 AUTHORITY TO ESTABLISH PARKING METER ZONES.
+12-9-1 AUTHORITY TO ESTABLISH PARKING METERS AND PARKING SPACES.

-A. The administrator may establish parking meter zones in which the parking of vehicles upon streets or parts of streets shall be regulated by parking meters between the hours of 8:00 a.m. and 6:00 p.m. of any day except Sunday and public holidays.
+A. Pursuant Sections 3-50-5 and 3-51-5 NMSA 1978, the administrator may establish, maintain, operate and manage parking meters and parking spaces in the [municipality].

-B. The administrator may limit the period of time for which parking is lawfully permitted in any parking meter zone in which meters are located regardless of the number of coins deposited in a meter.
+B. The administrator may limit the period of time for which parking is lawfully permitted in any parking meters and parking spaces.
 C. The parking meter zone may be diminished or extended and enlarged, or other parking meter zones may be created. (*)

 12-9-2 INSTALLATION OF PARKING METERS.